rfzeg/deflector_robot/README.md

 $ catkin_make
 $ source devel/setup.bash
 ```
+### Running a Demo Simulation

-To run a demo launching each node in a separate terminal window: `./start_demo.sh`
+To run a demo launching each node in a separate terminal window use:
+ `./start_demo.sh`
-Or alternatively to execute all nodes in one terminal: `roslaunch deflector_robot demo.launch`
+Alternatively to execute all nodes in one terminal use:
+`roslaunch deflector_robot demo.launch`

 ### Optional Checks